mkm29/registry/README.md

 - **Monitoring Stack** (`monitoring/`): Full observability stack with Prometheus, Jaeger, Grafana, Loki, and Alloy
 - **Caddy Reverse Proxy** (`caddy/`): HTTPS reverse proxy with automatic TLS certificate management

 This setup is optimized for **rootless Docker** with native Alloy installation for better security and performance.
-The registry is accessible via HTTPS at `registry.smigula.io` with basic authentication.
+The registry is accessible via HTTPS at `registry.smigula.io` with authentication handled externally by Authentik through Traefik.

 - [Zot Registry with Pull-Through Cache and Monitoring Stack (Rootless Docker)](#zot-registry-with-pull-through-cache-and-monitoring-stack-rootless-docker)
   - [Overview](#overview)